riceissa/issarice.com/wiki/global-public-health-notes.md

   In other words, what are those things that, if we don't know the answers to them or of their existence, could imply that we are doing global health "all wrong"?
+  Plausible examples: "Malaria in the US was eradicated through DDT and swamp drainage.
+  Why then do we keep hearing about bednets?
+  Here the crucial consideration is the history of eradication of a disease;
+  how do we know we aren't doing things really wrong if we don't know how they successfully worked in the past?"
+  "Some interventions in global health have an effect on population growth.
+  How can we have an opinion on those interventions if we don't have an opinion on population growth?"

 [^episodic]: [This quote](http://s2.medicina.uady.mx/observatorio/docs/ee/ac/EE2014_Ac_Markel.pdf) in particular seems to provide evidence for this position: